 Defra manages the UK Plant Health Risk Register.

-Plant Health Australia have a guide to ‘Reducing the risk of pests entering and becoming established in your production nursery’ which is specific to their threats but has some general information which is relevant to all systems.
+Plant Health Australia has a guide to ‘Reducing the risk of pests entering and becoming established in your production nursery’, which is specific to their threats but has some general information which is relevant to all systems.